Fai/ETHGlobal-Bangkok-2024/README.md

 We built our project using a combination of cutting-edge Web3 technologies and frameworks to create a seamless, decentralized education experience.
 Here's a breakdown of the tech stack and process:

-Core Components

-1. Smart Contracts (Solidity)
+1. Smart Contracts (Solidity) - Implemented
 * The backbone of our platform, deployed on the Ethereum or L2 network for scalability and low gas fees.
 * Smart contracts handle staking, prize pool management, deadlines, and reward distribution with complete transparency.

-2. Frontend + Backend (Next.js)
+2. Frontend + Backend (Next.js) - Implementing
 User interface for learners to explore courses, stake funds, and track progress., handling project submissions and storing metadata (like submission deadlines), connect to smart contract

-3. Decentralized Identity (Web3Auth)
+3. Decentralized Identity (Web3Auth) - Plan
 Users log in with their wallets using Web3Auth for secure, seamless onboarding.

-4. Reward Mechanism (Chainlink)
+4. Reward Mechanism (Chainlink) - Implementing
 Used Chainlink VRF (Verifiable Random Function) to ensure fair distribution of bonus rewards from the prize pool, particularly for multi-winner projects.

-5. Gamification Logic
+5. Gamification Logic - Plan
 * Deadlines and difficulty levels are encoded in the smart contracts, determining how much of the prize pool is allocated based on project difficulty.
 * Stake forfeits automatically upon failure, adding to the reward pool for winners and contributors.